Skip to main content

 slim-line-lock-pick

-As the height of the pick has been significantly reduced, it is now possible to use the same pick profile in more restricted keyways that may otherwise have difficulty moving in.
+As the pick height has been significantly reduced, the same pick profile can now be used in more restricted keyways that may otherwise be difficult to access.

-The width is also variable as mentioned above, this has the added benefit of greater flexibility and the ability to move in locks that would otherwise be restricted by extremely thin keyways.
+As mentioned above, the width is also variable.
+This has the added benefit of greater flexibility and the ability to move in locks that would otherwise be restricted by extremely thin keyways.

 As shown in the pictures of Peterson picks below, the thickness can vary greatly between picks (0.37mm vs 0.64mm).
-Shown below are the Peterson Slenders at 0.015 of an inch vs the standard 0.025 of an inch.
+Below are the Peterson Slenders at 0.015 of an inch vs the standard 0.025 of an inch.

 Why not use slimline lock picks all the time?

-The downside of reducing thickness of the lock pick, however is that the pick is more prone to being broken or damaged during picking.
+The downside of reducing the thickness of the lock pick, however, is that the pick is more prone to being broken or damaged during picking.
 This is an especially common problem for people who are new to lock picking and have not yet mastered a ‘lighter touch’.
-It also prevents the pick from attacking particularly stuck pins such as deep spools or a pin stuck due to corrosion/wear and tear.
+It also prevents the pick from attacking particularly stuck pins, such as deep spools or pins stuck due to corrosion/wear and tear.

 Lean and (still) Mean

-To combat the loss of strength when reducing the thickness of lock picks, Peterson Lock Picks, recently produced a set of lower profile, euro style lock picks with a slightly thicker profile than most euro profile.
-These picks were developed alongside lock picking group Toool, to produce a euro pick which could take a beating in competition, so these are great for lock sport enthusiasts.
+To combat the loss of strength when reducing the thickness of lock picks, Peterson Lock Picks recently produced a set of lower profile, euro-style lock picks with a slightly thicker profile than most euro-profile picks.
+These picks were developed alongside lock picking group TOOOL to produce a euro pick that could take a beating in competition, so they are great for lock sports enthusiasts.

-These picks are set to a 0.018 profile, still on the narrow side provides superior strength, a real hit among the PickPals team.
+These picks are set to a 0.018 profile, which, while still on the narrow side, provides superior strength, a real hit among the PickPals team.

 Peterson Euro Slenders – Check them out here.

-My recommendation, if you’re a beginner, you’re probably going to want to get a ‘Standard’ pick set, it will still work in most locks you find and will last longer while you hone your picking skills and learn to use a lighter touch.
-We have a lot of customers who purchase our Nine piece slim set when starting out and have absolutely no issues.
-These picks are very strong but if you are heavy handed, do consider a standard pick set.
+My recommendation is that if you’re a beginner, you’re probably going to want to get a ‘Standard’ pick set.
+It will still work in most locks you find and will last longer while you hone your picking skills and learn to use a lighter touch.
+We have many customers who purchase our nine-piece slim set when starting out and have absolutely no issues.
+These picks are very strong, but if you are heavy-handed, do consider a standard pick set.

-If you find you encounter a lot of locks with very narrow key-ways or you’ve been picking for a while and want to take the next step up then the slim-line picks are going to be the way to go.
-Whilst slimline lock picks are still very strong and don’t break easily, it is possible and they do suffer more when learning to pick locks.
+If you encounter many locks with very narrow keyways or you’ve been picking for a while and want to take the next step up, then slim-line picks are the way to go.
+Whilst slimline lock picks are still solid and don’t break easily, it is possible that they do suffer more when learning to pick locks.

 PROFILE PROS CONS